JohnLCaron/rlauxe/README.md

 **WORK IN PROGRESS**

-Read this on [github.io](https://johnlcaron.github.io/rlauxe/) in order to see the rendered plots.
+You can also this on [github.io](https://johnlcaron.github.io/rlauxe/).

 Table of Contents
 <!-- TOC -->